JuliaCollections/Collects.jl/README.md

 ### Shape of the output

-The shape of the output must be consistent with `output_type` (as alredy implied above).
+The shape of the output must be consistent with `output_type` (as already implied above).

 To the extent that the shape is not specified by `output_type`, it is inferred from `Base.IteratorSize(collection)`.